soumaya-brz/holbertonschool-low_level_programming/functions_pointers/README.md

 # Function Pointers
-Project about using pointers to functions in C.
+This project is about using function pointers in C.